 My other recommendation is CT coffee & coconuts.
 A former cinema built in the 20s – called the Ceintuur Theater has been converted to a café, where you can work, while enjoying good coffee and a fancy coconut drink, or melt in one of the bean bags on the top floor and have some cake.
 We went there on our last day, which the perfect way to end our trip.

 I did mention cookies, didn’t I?
 There’s a little shop in central Amsterdam, which specialises in making one single type of cookie.
-We went to Van Stapele Koekmakerij on our first day, and ended up going back two days later, because we needed more chocolate happiness.
-If you wanted to get a big box to take home, the lovely girls from the shop will even give you instructions about how to warm up its contents to get the best taste.
+We went to Van Stapele Koekmakerij on our first day and ended up going back two days later because we needed more chocolate happiness.
+If you wanted to get a big box to take home, the lovely girls from the shop will even give you instructions on how to warm up its contents to get the best taste.

 Museums are a big part of the Amsterdam experience.
 As we only had three days there, we limited our museum time and only went to the Rembrandt house, which was impressive, and the Moco museum, which is currently home to more than 80 pieces by two modern art icons: Andy Warhol and Banksy.
 The exhibition will be there for another month or so, so make sure you go if you’re in town.

 On my birthday, we also went to Bierfabriek – for someone who doesn’t like beer I was hesitant to go, but ended up loving the place.
 Its interesting industrial style interior immediately caught my attention, and there was enough prosecco for me and craft beer for my friend.
-Because drinking on an empty stomach is bad, we got some bitterballen – deep fried meatballs, served with mustard, which are a typical Dutch bar snack.
+Because drinking on an empty stomach is bad, we got some bitterballen – deep-fried meatballs served with mustard, which is a typical Dutch bar snack.
 And oh, they were yummy.

 Amsterdam was lovely, even if very cold.
-I would definitely like to go back in the summer, when the city is covered by tulips.
+I would like to go back in the summer when the city is covered by tulips.